bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/sitemap/index.md

     Default:        -
 ```

-The change frequence of each item.
+The change frequency of each item.

 #### `priority` {#route-sitemap-list-priority}